nro337/thekick-run/src/content/blog/kiplimo-challenge-kipchoge.md

 - 10K World Championship Bronze medalist
 - 2x World XC Champion

 Clearly, his range is incredible on the track, on the roads, and in cross country.
-What you'd also notice on his [World Athletics page](https://worldathletics.org/athletes/uganda/jacob-kiplimo-14735365) is that fact that all of these accolates have been achieved by a **22 year old!**.
+What you'd also notice on his [World Athletics page](https://worldathletics.org/athletes/uganda/jacob-kiplimo-14735365) is that fact that all of these accolades have been achieved by a **22 year old!**.
 Like Kipchoge, Jacob has shown incredible range from the 3k all the way to the half marathon over only a few years of Senior level competition.
 This is a serious indication that Kiplimo is just getting started on the performances he is able to deliver.

 ### Comparison of Progression